kubepack/onessl/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/kubepack/onessl)](https://goreportcard.com/report/github.com/kubepack/onessl)

 # onessl
 Simple CLI to generate SSL certificates on any platform.
+Just download the pre-built binaries from this project's release page and you are ready to go!

 ## Available Commands